 Referral Traffic Is Lost With Apps

 The majority of a content owner’s traffic comes from referral traffic such as search, share, and email.
+Which makes it highly essential to use an expert App Developers who can guarantee your app promotion and heavy traffic.
 That traffic has and always will go back to the website itself.
 Even if a link is opened in the twitter app, it is still showing that content in a UI web view.
 It’s close to impossible to have that traffic open up in a native app, which would require a user has it installed already.
 Sure, it could prompt the reader to download the app, but that is a painful experience.
 A reader wants instant gratification, not a friction filled process with a long download.

 If publishers create apps instead of focusing on the web they throw out half of their traffic .